Aloisius/hadoop-s3a/README.md

 ==============================================

 This is an experimental FileSystem for Hadoop that uses the AWS SDK instead of jets3t to connect.
+It is intended as a replacement for the s3native FileSystem.
 This has not been heavily tested yet.
 Use at your own risk.

 Features:

 - File upload & copy support for files >5 GB
+- Significantly faster performance, especially for large files
 - Parallel upload support
 - Parallel copy (rename)
-- S3 explorer compatible empty directories using xyz/ instead of xyz_$folder$
+- AWS S3 explorer compatible empty directories using xyz/ instead of xyz_$folder$
+- Ignores _$folder$ files created by s3native and other S3 browsing utilities

 Build Instructions